hackrack/javascript/bonus_material/ruby_warmup/ruby_vs_javascript.md

 + lack of `var` when declaring variables
 + `==` instead of `===` to check for equality
 + `array << ele` instead of `array.push(ele)` to add an element to an array

+A small style preference used in ruby is `snake_case` instead of `mixedCase` when naming functions and variables.

 Other than these bits, you should feel quite at home reading this Ruby code.
 Tada!
 You now know two programming languages.